 Will show the canvas framerate on the canvas when active.

 - Debug logging for brush rendering speed.

-- Vector optimisations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
-These optimisations can make Krita a lt faster when painting, except when you have a AMD CPU under windows.
-There seems to be something strange going on there, so just deactive them then.
+Vector optimizations are a special way of asking the CPU to do maths, these have names such as SIMD and AVX.
+These optimizations can make Krita a lot faster when painting, except when you have an AMD CPU under Windows.
+There seems to be something strange going on there, so just deactivate them then.

 - Performance logging